 If you have been wearing the same pair of glasses for a few years, it may be time for you to change your lenses.
 Getting new lenses is necessary because eyesight typically tends to get worse over time.
 It is always a good idea to visit an eye doctor and to get an eye exam on a regular basis.
 Eye exams identify previously undetected problems with your eyes and evaluate pre-existing symptoms, such as weakened vision or severe headaches.
 Your prescription tends to change over time as your eyes change.

 People tend to see flashes when they look at a bright light or the sun for too long.
-However, if you are experiencing flashes after you look at a mild light, or if you experience them for no clear reason, you are likely in need of new prescription glasses.
+However, if you are experiencing flashes after you look at a mild light, or if you experience them for no clear reason, there could be retinal detachment.

-It’s important to make regular appointments to ensure that your prescription is well-suited to your needs.
+It’s important to make regular appointments to ensure that your eyes are in good health.
 Any unusual symptoms, such as those mentioned above, should be reported to your eye doctor.
 Schedule an appointment at Jackman Optometry today to ensure your eye’s continuing health!